chteuchteu/Apache-Fallback-Page/README.md

 Besides its coolness, this adds a little more security since it makes you aware of which vhost will be served if apache couldn't match any of your defined vhosts at first.

+This project contains translations for both english and french languages, one or another being picked once visiting `/` depending on preferred client language.
+Don't hesitate to contribute to add new fresh translations!
+If you want to customize its appearance, you can fork this project and edit the src/AppBundle/Resources/views/index.html.twig file.

 ## Deploying this project
 This project is compatible with [Simple-Deployment-Script](https://github.com/chteuchteu/Simple-Deployment-Script).
 See [Symfony 2 & 3 notes](https://github.com/chteuchteu/Simple-Deployment-Script#symfony-2-and-3) if you need some help on